THIS DATE IN HISTORY: Nov. 30

 1968: Forward Val Fonteyne of the Pittsburgh Penguins extends his NHL-record penalty-free streak to 185 games when the Penguins defeat the Los Angeles Kings 4-2 at the Forum.
 Fonteyne's streak ends the next night when he's called for a minor penalty in the first period of Pittsburgh's game at the Oakland Seals.

 2015: Henrik Lundqvist earns his 352nd NHL victory by making 33 saves in the Rangers' 4-3 win against the Carolina Hurricanes at Madison Square Garden.
-Lundqvist moves past Terry Sawchuk for the third-most wins by a goaltender with one franchise in NHL history.
+Lundqvist moves past Terry Sawchuk for the third-most wins by a goalie with one franchise in NHL history.